azazellochg/pytemscript/docs/index.rst

    self
    installation
    components/index
+   getting_started
    remote
    changelog

 Quick example
 -------------

-Execute this on the microscope PC to create an instance of the local :ref:`microscope`:
+Execute this on the microscope PC to create an instance of the local :meth:`~pytemscript.microscope.Microscope`:

 .. code-block:: python